 Although walking is a great form of exercise, if you’re not careful and mindful of your surroundings, it can also be extremely dangerous.
-The National Highway and Traffic Safety Administration estimates that over 4,000 pedestrians are injured and killed every year due to traffic crashes.
+The National Highway and Traffic Safety Administration estimates that over 4,000 pedestrians are injured and killed every year due to traffic accidents.
 Nearly 50 percent of these crashes can be contributed to pedestrian distractions.

-When you hear about a traffic crash caused by distractions, you immediately assume that the distraction was on behalf of the driver.
+When you hear about a traffic accident caused by distractions, you immediately assume that the distraction was on behalf of the driver.
 Unfortunately, with the increased popularity of smartphones, MP3 players, and portable tablets, more and more pedestrians are joining the band wagon of consistent distractions.

 Distractive Pedestrian Devices and Actions

 In itself, pedestrians using devices to make their walks more entertaining, isn’t necessarily a bad thing.
 You can now listen to your favorite tunes while taking your dog for a walk, or check traffic near your favorite walking paths.
 However, the distractions become a problem when they limit your ability to safely pay attention to the world around you, including and most importantly—traffic.

 Drivers have enough things to pay attention to without having to guess or predict your actions when you’re not paying attention.
 If you can’t be bothered to raise your head to see if the walking signal is blinking red, or take the few seconds to look both ways before crossing the straight, drivers can’t very well be expected to protect against your obliviousness.

 So next time you go for a walk, either refrain from doing these common forms of distraction, or if you absolutely must do them, make sure you’re adamantly paying attention to surrounding traffic:

 - Texting, checking Facebook, or playing on your phone.